vexor/vx-promo/p/terms.md

 __Governing law__

-These Terms shall be governed and construed in accordance with the laws of Czech Republic, without regard to its conflict of law provisions and excluding the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+These Terms shall be governed and construed in accordance with the laws of Russian Federation, without regard to its conflict of law provisions and excluding the United Nations Convention on Contracts for the International Sale of Goods (CISG).